-Leadership Team involvement:
+Leadership Team Involvement:

-Pupil name is recorded in the Behaviour Book/File (which is kept in the main office) when he/she receives a red card.
+When a pupil receives a red card it is recorded on CPOMS and the SLT is alerted.
 If this happens three times in a half-term, the head/deputy head teacher will meet with the parents/ carers.
 At the end of the meeting, a behaviour letter will be given to parents.
-Once the pupil has returned to class, they have a fresh start.
+Once the pupils have returned to class, they have a fresh start.